Acquisition by a Company of its own Shares

 This briefing note provides an overview of some of the commercial reasons for and the technical legal requirements of a company wishing to acquire its own shares (also referred to as “share buy-backs”).

-There are many reasons why a company may wish to acquire its own shares.
+The Companies (Guernsey) Law, 2008 (as amended) (the “Law”) permits a Guernsey Company to acquire its own shares.
 Listed companies may use this mechanism to return surplus cash to shareholders, to enhance earnings per share or net assets per share, or to adjust gearing ratios.
-Listed funds may wish to provide greater liquidity in their shares, especially if the market for its shares is relatively narrow.
-Private companies may effect share buybacks for a multitude of reasons, including to operate an employee incentive scheme or to re-engineer their balance sheets.
-Whatever the reasons for the transaction, there are many technical points to consider so as not to fall foul of The Companies (Guernsey) Law, 2008 (as amended) (the “Law”) and risk the acquisition being deemed unauthorised.
+Listed funds may wish to provide greater liquidity in their shares, especially if the market for their shares is relatively narrow.
+Unlisted companies may affect share buybacks for a multitude of reasons, including to operate an employee incentive scheme or to re-structure.
+Whatever the reasons for the transaction, there are many technical points to consider so as not to fall foul of Law and risk the acquisition being deemed unauthorised.
 The implications may involve trying to claw back money from shareholders and to the extent not recoverable, the directors of the company concerned may be personally liable to repay such shortfalls to the company.

-So whilst in Guernsey companies are free to return capital and earnings to investors without recourse to the Courts and without creditor approval, there remain, nonetheless, considerable incentives for complying fully with the prescribed procedures.
+So, whilst Guernsey companies are free to return capital and earnings to investors without recourse to the Courts and without creditor approval, there remain, nonetheless, considerable incentives for complying fully with the prescribed procedures.

-A company may acquire its own shares if authorised to do so by its Memorandum and Articles of Incorporation (“Memorandum and Articles”).
+A company may acquire its own shares if authorised to do so by its memorandum and articles of incorporation (“Memorandum and Articles”).
 The terms and manner of the acquisition will also be determined by any specific stipulations of the Memorandum and Articles and the terms of issue of the shares concerned.
-The transaction cannot be carried out if it would result in no shareholders in the company at all.
+A company may not acquire its own shares if, as a result of the acquisition or redemption, the company would have no members.

 Satisfying the solvency test